Art Competition

 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.

-The Artistic Discovery Contest is open to all high school students in our District.
-The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
+The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol, from June 2026 to May 2027.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.

 - In order to enter the competition, you must create your piece of artwork in line with the US House of Representative Rules and Regulations.

-- Once you had completed your artwork, you will submit it, along with the 2025 Student Release Form, to your Art Teacher.
-Our office will be coordinating with all High School Art Teachers in Delaware to secure your artwork.
+- Once you had completed your artwork, you will submit it, along with the 2026 Student Release Form to your Art Teacher.
+Our office will be coordinating with all high school art teachers in Delaware to secure your artwork.

 The following is a summary of the Congressional Art Competition rules:

-Artwork entered in the contest may be up to 28 inches by 28 inches, may be up to 4 inches in depth, and not weigh more than 15 pounds.
-If your artwork is selected as the winning piece, it must arrive framed and must still measure no larger than the above maximum dimensions.
+Artwork must be two-dimensional.
+Each framed artwork can be no larger than 26 inches high, 26 inches wide, 4 inches deep, and 15 pounds.
+If your artwork is selected as the winning piece, it must arrive in Washington, DC, framed.
+Even when framed, it must still measure no larger than the maximum dimensions.

 - Collages - must be two dimensional